hyn0027/hyn0027.github.io/_pages/recruit.md

 ## Eligibility

 - Age 18+
-- Experience working on software or applications with ML models and able to discuss that experience
-  *No experience in safeguards or risk management is required.
+- Experience building software/applications with ML model as components *No experience in safeguards or risk management is required.
+No expertise in developing/training ML model required.
 No confidential or proprietary information will be requested.*
 - Currently residing in the U.S.
 - Comfortable coding in Python
 - Comfortable communicating in English